slutske22/leaflet-topography/README.md

 ### `preload`

-`preload` is a convenience function which takes in an `L.LatLngBounds` and saves all DEM tiles within that bounds to the cache.
-If you know you will be doing analysis in a certain area, `preload` will perform all the data fetching ahead of time:
+`preload` is a convenience function which takes in an aray of `L.LatLngBounds` and saves all DEM tiles within those bounds to the cache.
+If you know you will be doing analysis in a certain area(s), `preload` will perform all the data fetching ahead of time:

 ````javascript
 import L from 'leaflet';